The Crow (2024 film): Plot

 Eric awakens in a purgatory-like rail yard where Kronos, a spirit guide, explains that Eric will have to kill Roeg to be reunited with Shelly.
-Revived and possessing the ability to heal from injuries, Eric visits Sophia, Shelly's mother, who was present with Marion at the rehab center.
+Revived, Eric discovers that he possesses the ability to heal from injuries, but can still be hurt or killed.
+He first kills Detective Milch, a corrupt cop on Roeg's payroll, and attempts to force another hitman, Lex, to give up names, but winds up killing him.
+Eric visits Sophia, Shelly's mother, who was present with Marion at the rehab center.
 Sophia reveals that she made a deal with Roeg: wealth in exchange for Shelly's soul.
 After Eric leaves, Roeg visits Sophia to inquire about Eric but forces her to jump off the roof when she revealed she regretted their deal.
-Eric proceeds to hunt down and kill several of Roeg's men and finds Shelly's phone with the incriminating video revealing that Roeg had previously forced Shelly to kill a woman.
-Suddenly doubting his love for Shelly, Eric loses his ability to heal and is again killed.
-Returned to the afterlife, Eric makes a deal with Kronos to take Shelly's place in Hell in exchange for another chance to kill Roeg.
+Eric meets with Shelly's friend, Chance, who presents him Shelly's phone with the incriminating video revealing that Roeg had previously compelled Shelly to kill a woman.
+Roeg learns of Eric's supernatural abilities and orders Marion to capture him alive in order to seize Eric's powers.
+Suddenly doubting his love for Shelly, Eric loses his ability to heal and is again killed by Roeg's enforcer, Wickham, who was supposed to take him alive, and Chance was killed too.
+Returned to the afterlife, Kronos warned Eric that their love had to be pure and called it off, so Eric makes a deal with Kronos to take Shelly's place in Hell in exchange for another chance to kill Roeg.
+The crows agreed as Kronos bestowed Eric with Black Blood, giving Eric immense power and the ability to move between worlds.

-Roeg learns of Eric's supernatural abilities and orders Marion to lure him to them in order to seize Eric's powers.
-Eric tracks Marion to an opera house, savagely killing all of Roeg's men to reach her.
-Marion reluctantly discloses Roeg's location before Eric decapitates her.
-Roeg subdues Eric and attempts to steal his powers before Eric transports them both to the afterlife, where he quickly finishes Roeg and saves Shelly's soul.
+Eric reawakens and kills off Wickham and his hit team, he then tracks Marion to an opera house, savagely killing all of Roeg's men to reach her.
+Marion reluctantly discloses Roeg's location before Eric decapitates her and her bodyguard, Roman.
+Eric then interrupts the operas final bow as he tosses their heads from the stage into the audience.
+Eric finally reaches Roeg's estate where Roeg subdues Eric and attempts to steal his powers before Eric transports them both to the afterlife, where he quickly finishes Roeg and saves Shelly's soul.

 After a brief reunion between the lovers, Shelly is revived on the night of their deaths and mourns for Eric after Kronos, disguised as a medic, tells her that he gave his life for her.
 Eric accepts his fate, content in his belief that their souls will one day find each other again.